 This is a tough scene; yet the accuracy is acceptable.

-The results are shown below (click here for a full page view).
-The slippy map was created by uploading the Houston image and the oil tank bounding boxes to Mapbox, and using Mapbox GL JS to display the corresponding raster and vector tilesets.
+We have also put together a walkthrough for deploying the task over Houston, Texas.
+The results are shown in the slippy map below.
+The map was created by uploading the Houston image and the detection bounding boxes to Mapbox, and using Mapbox GL JS to display the corresponding raster and vector tilesets.

 How can we improve accuracy?
 There are many avenues.
-An immediate step is to use Protogen’s Land Use Land Cover family of methods on the multispectral image, in order to filter out compact features on soil and water and other irrelevant classes that can not possibly contain water tanks.
-A more futuristic approach is to combine Protogen with Machine Learning.
+An immediate step is to use Land Use Land Cover classification on the multispectral image to remove compact features on soil, water or vegetation, which can not be oil tanks.
+A more futuristic approach is to combine max-tree filtering with machine learning.
 Stay tuned for updates!